rodrigograc4/Cherished-Trades/README.md

 # Cherished-Trades

-A Minecraft Mod that allows you to favorite/pin villager trades to the top of the list for quick and easy access.
+A Minecraft Mod that allows you to bookmark villager trades to the top of the list for quick and easy access.